-Shaquill Griffin on giving up long pass play against Chargers: ‘I’m making sure it won’t ever happen again’
+Seahawks CB Shaquill Griffin got burned deep against the Chargers, but he vows it won’t happen again

 “I learned from it and I’m making sure it won’t ever happen again,’’ he said.

-And the lesson?
+The lesson?

 Basically, to always be on the alert for anything.

 The completion came on a “double-move’’ route on a play that started at the 12.
 Allen, lined up outside the right hash, initially ran straight and then cut quickly to the outside at about the 25, then cut back to the left and down the seam.
-Griffin bit hard on the fake, giving Allen a clear path to make the catch (with safety Tedric Thompson having also initially made a move to the right side of the field and then getting over late to prevent it).
+Griffin bit hard on the fake, giving Allen a clear path to make the catch.
+(Safety Tedric Thompson also initially made a move to the right side of the field but got over too late to prevent it).

-Griffin said Wednesday he faulted in making an assumption based on film study and tendencies.
+Griffin said Wednesday he erred in making an assumption based on film study and tendencies.

+“I seen him bow down (close to the first-down marker), that’s something I want to try to make a play on and he got me with a good move.’’

-It was only the second time in six plays of third-and-15 or longer this season converted against Seattle, according to Pro Football Reference, the other coming when a short toss from Oakland quarterback Derek Carr to running back Jalen Richard turned into a 21-yard gain on third-and-20 in London.
+It was only the second time in six plays of third-and-15 or longer this season that such a pass has been converted against Seattle, according to Pro Football Reference.
+The other came in London, when a short toss from Oakland quarterback Derek Carr to running back Jalen Richard turned into a 21-yard gain on third-and-20.
 But that came in an easy 27-3 win over the Raiders and was pretty much quickly forgotten.

 Sunday, the gain was one of the biggest plays of the game, in many ways as pivotal as any of those that came later — Seattle led 7-6 at the time and was poised to get the ball back around midfield with a stop.
 Instead, a shaken Seattle defense then gave up a 34-yard touchdown run to Melvin Gordon on the next play.

-“Anytime you are in third-and-15, we are supposed to win those,’’ defensive coordinator Ken Norton Jr. said.
+“Any time you are in third-and-15, we are supposed to win those,’’ defensive coordinator Ken Norton Jr. said.
 “The percentages are on our side.
 And he just got caught up looking in the backfield, which is something that young players do.
 And it’s important for young players a lot of times to get beat on plays like that so now he knows he can’t do that anymore.

-When you have young guys, you are going to get the bumps and scars along with them and it’s going to make him a better player and make us a better defense in the long run.’’
+“When you have young guys, you are going to get the bumps and scars along with them and it’s going to make him a better player and make us a better defense in the long run.’’

 Griffin certainly couldn’t be accused of shirking any responsibility.

 He spent several minutes Wednesday discussing the play with reporters at his locker.
-And asked that some wondered if maybe the Seahawks were in a defensive coverage in which he was passing off Allen to a safety behind him, expecting to get help deep, he shook his head and said the fault was all his.
+When asked if maybe the Seahawks were in a defensive coverage in which Griffin was passing off Allen to a safety behind him, expecting to get help deep, he shook his head and said the fault was all his.

 “You have someone in the post, but I take full blame for that,’’ Griffin said.
 “I have to be over the top. … that was something I tried to make a play on and something I seen on film and they changed it up on me.
 That’s how it goes.

-“…Everybody is looking toward to me and needing me to make those kinds of plays and that’s something that I learn from.
+“Everybody is looking toward to me and needing me to make those kinds of plays and that’s something that I learn from.
 It happened.’’

 Griffin, though, said it won’t shake his confidence.